Xenomorph: Name

 This creature has no specific name; it was called an alien and an organism in the first film.
 It has also been referred to as a creature, a serpent, a beast, a dragon, a monster, a nasty, or simply, a thing.
-The term xenomorph (lit. "alien form" from the Greek xeno-, which translates as either "other" or "strange", and -morph, which denotes shape) was first used by the character Lieutenant Gorman in Aliens with reference to generic extraterrestrial life.
+The term xenomorph (lit. "alien form" from the Greek xeno-, which translates as either "other" or "strange", and -morph, which denotes shape) was first used by the character Lieutenant Gorman in Aliens to refer to extraterrestrial life in general.
 The term was erroneously assumed by some fans to refer specifically to this creature, and the word was used by the producers of some merchandise.

 The species' binomial names are given in Latin as either Internecivus raptus (meant as "murderous thief") in the Alien Quadrilogy DVD or Lingua foeda acheronsis (meant as "foul tongue from Acheron") in some comic books.
 The main Alien from Alien vs. Predator is listed in the credits as "Grid", after a grid-like wound received during the film from a Predator's razor net.
-Alien: Covenant actually credits the Alien as Xenomorph, while also listing a different variety of the creature as the Neomorph.
-In The Weyland-Yutani Report, the Alien encountered by the Nostromo was specifically referred to as "Xenomorph XX121".
+Alien: Covenant actually credits the Alien as "Xenomorph", while also listing a different variety of the creature as the "Neomorph".
+In The Weyland-Yutani Report, the Alien encountered by the Nostromo was specifically referred to as "Xenomorph XX121", and this name is spoken out loud by the android Rook in Alien: Romulus.

 Characteristics

+At its core, the xenomorph is a hostile parasitic pathogen (Chemical A0-3959X.91) whose mutable mechanisms are signaled by perturbances to its chemistry.
+It evolves to assume biological and physiological traits of its host, thereby enabling it to adapt to its environment.
 As the film series has progressed, the creature's design has been modified in many ways, including differing numbers of fingers and limb joints and variations in the design of the Alien's head.